anotherAsad/AdvancedComputerSystems/Project3/readme.md

 sudo fio --output=../output_files/outfile.json --output-format=json --bs=4k --iodepth=8 jobfile.fio
 ```

-<h3>Stat Collection Overview:</h3>
+<h3>Stats Collection Overview</h3>

-The assignment calls for measuring the stats for various queue-lengths, access sizes and read-write ratios.
-However, the fio utility is not very flexible with different read-write ratios.
+The assignment calls for measuring the stats for various **data access sizes**, **target queue lengths** and **read/write ratios**.
+However, the **fio** utility is not very flexible with different read-write ratios.
 The only random read/write ratio options available out of the box are `0:100`, `50:50` and `100:0`.
 To achieve stats for read-write ratio of `75:25`, we run 4 parallel jobs, 1 for writes and 3 for reads.
 A job description file specifying 4 parallel jobs is as follows:

 ```
 [global]                    ; Common params for all jobs